anna-ssg/anna/site/content/posts/fireside_anna.md

 - Wrote a benchmark for main.go that times the entire application

 ---
-## To search or not to search?? 🤔
+## To search or not to search? 🤔

-We were wondering if we’d need a search function on our site since google.com and any other search engine index our site anyway.
+We were wondering if we’d need a search function on our site since Google and any other web-crawler index our site anyway.
 If we needed to implement it, we had a constraint: we could not use an API.
 It had to be static and local to be user-friendly.
 Aditya and Anirudh implemented a JSON index generator that uses Deep Data Merge to index posts on our site.
+This is built at runtime and works without any lag or noticeable delay when searching across posts.

 ---
 ## JS integration as plugins

+Aditya added a field to our frontmatter which lets you pick and add certain JS based snippets to your site.
+This way, you get to add `highlight.js` support, analytics scripts and donation page widgets, that you can source from the static/scripts folder.

 ---
 ## Wizard